Table of Contents

 Is Colombia Safe For Families?

 Yes, yes, yes.
-There may be unsafe part of this corner of South American, but we never felt even a little bit unsafe on our trip to Cartagena with kids.
+There may be unsafe parts of this corner of South American, but we never felt even a little bit unsafe on our trip to Cartagena with kids.
 The old walled city of Cartagena is touristy enough, and built up enough, the safety should not be a concern.
 If you stick to the well-trodden paths, you will not see signs of organized crime or gang violence that make people nervous when they think of Colombia.